mtarun15/BusinessLand/README.md

 # BusinessLand

-This is a Materialize theme for a business site and was part of a Udemy course.
+This is a Materialize theme for a business site.